San Marcos Growers LogoSan Marcos Growers

 We have grown this great plant since 2016 and our planting of it between our sales and accounting office generates some of the most asked about identification questions as the plant regularly grows over the sign with its name on it.
 Our plants came to us initially from Gregory Pongetti at the California State University Fullerton Arboretum where we first became enamored with it spilling down the hillside near the entry to the garden when visiting this garden with the Salvia Sumit group in 2013.

-This information about Chrysocephalum apiculatum 'Silver and Gold' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Chrysocephalum apiculatum 'Silver and Gold' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]